 If you are the remote bit concerned or don’t feel confident enough, it is totally fine and in fact quite normal to hire a driver.

-Another popular way to get around is by motorbike.
+A popular way to get around is by motorbike.
 Particularly on the smaller islands, but basically across all of Indonesia.
 We urge you to be careful when hiring a motorbike: make sure you have prior experience, know how to ride one, and that your travel insurance covers you in case of an accident.

 Wearing a helmet is the law and the road conditions can be pretty hairy so, yes, you should definitely be wearing one.